mikejsavage/rssc/README.md

 Configuration
 -------------

 The only configuration rssc needs is a list of feeds to scrape.
-It searches for these in `/etc/rssc.conf`.
-It expects a single URL per line.
+It looks for these in `/etc/rssc.conf`, which should contain a single URL per line.
 For example:

 	http://what-if.xkcd.com/feed.atom